yyjtech/code-of-conduct/README.md

 * Inappropriate physical contact.
 You should have someone's consent before touching them.
 * Inappropriate photography or recording.
 * Advocating for, or encouraging, any of the above behavior.

+Unacceptable behavior can also include various kinds of "bad faith participation", including such examples as:
+* Starting conversations with the express purpose of having an argument or debating a topic; This is a forum for casual professional networking, this is not IRC or Reddit.
+Please keep debates confined to the #debate channel.
+* Trolling language, such as "I would be ok with X if it wasn't for XYZ." or "That's reverse racism." or other denials of the experience of marginalized folks.
+See the community standards for the kind of community we strive to be.
+* Deflecting your argument with requests (e.g. "show me proof of your personal experience") or repeated questions designed to wear down the patience of the other side.

 ### Spam